Amukayoung/openpdf/README.md

 # Openpdf is a NPM PDF Generator

-This package allows you to generate PDF files from React components using Puppeteer.
+This package allows you to generate PDF files from React components.
 Follow the steps below to use this NPM package

 ## Installation